openobserve/openobserve-docs/docs/user-guide/streams.md

 Streams screen details :

 1. Search in listed streams
-1. Refresh stats for listed streams , stats assocaited with streams include number of documents , ingested data size etc.
+1. Refresh stats for listed streams , stats associated with streams include number of documents , ingested data size etc.
 1. Name of the stream
 1. Type of stream , only logs are supported currently, metrics & traces will be supported in further releases
 1. Number of documents/row belonging to the stream